 Ongoing HIPAA compliance for companies that manage and process patient health information.

-Sword & Shield’s HIPAA Compliance Program (HCP) provides a cost-effective way for organizations to ensure on-going compliance with the HIPAA Security, Privacy, and Breach Notification Rules.
+Sword & Shield’s HIPAA Compliance Program (HCP) provides a cost-effective way for organizations to fulfill HIPAA compliance requirements and to ensure on-going compliance with the HIPAA Security, Privacy, and Breach Notification Rules.

 Breaches of patient data have become a well-publicized and disturbing trend.
 Medical record data is worth 10 to 50 times more on the black market than credit card data1.
 Why?
 Because credit card information can be easily changed, while medical record information is lifelong.

-For this reason, penalties for not being HIPAA compliant have increased dramatically over recent years, with fines ranging from $100 to $50,000 per violation (or per record) and a maximum penalty of $1.5 million per year for each violation2.
+For this reason, penalties for HIPAA violations have increased dramatically over recent years, with fines ranging from $100 to $50,000 per violation (or per record) and a maximum penalty of $1.5 million per year for each incident.

 Even an alleged breach or frivolous complaint can result in an investigation of your organization by the Office for Civil Rights (OCR).